jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 ![ Relation between the sample size and the mean differences ]({{site.url}}/assets/images/RCT/relation_diff_n.png){: .center-image }

-[Deng, et al. 2013] [deng-cuped] explained that sometimes even with a large amount of traffic, online experiments cannot always reach enough statistical power.
-Thus, we may have a scientifically correct test to run, but if the data is not statistically convenient (i.e. low variance) we won't be able to detect the differences between our groups.
+[Deng, et al. 2013] [deng-cuped] explain that sometimes even with a large amount of traffic, online experiments cannot always reach enough statistical power.
+Thus, we may have a scientifically correct test to run, but if the data is not *statistically convenient* (i.e. low variance) we won't be able to detect the differences between our groups.

 Let’s look at the events and their behavior.
 The histogram shows the distribution of the sum of keys events per user in one month period.